yangdanny97/yangdanny97.github.io/_posts/2023-12-28-advent-of-code-in-rust.md

 I had some small syntax nits as well:
 - type parameters: `collect::<Vec<_>>()` is a little too many angle brackets for my liking, I would have preferred for it to just be `collect::Vec<_>()`, though there might be ambiguity issues preventing that
-- the `?` operator is neat, I just wish it also worked with options
+- the `?` operator is neat, I just wish it worked more generally (for example, forcing an early return in functions that return unit)

 ## ChatGPT